youpaki/passmark-score-leboncoin-overlay-extension-firefox/README.md

 - https://www.cpubenchmark.net/
 - https://www.videocardbenchmark.net/

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+### How to Contribute

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+### Adding Hardware

+To add more hardware models, edit `content.js` and add entries to the `HARDWARE_DATABASE` object with their PassMark scores.

+## Roadmap

+- [ ] Add more hardware models (laptops, mobile CPUs)
+- [ ] Price-to-performance ratio calculator
+- [ ] Historical price tracking
+- [ ] Support for other French marketplaces
+- [ ] Live API integration (optional)

+## Support

+If you find this extension useful, please consider:
+- ⭐ Starring the repository
+- 🐛 Reporting bugs via Issues
+- 💡 Suggesting new features
+- 🔧 Contributing code improvements

 ## Version History

 ### 1.0 (November 2025)
 - Initial release
-- Support for AMD Ryzen CPUs
-- Support for Intel Core CPUs
+- Support for 60+ AMD Ryzen and Intel Core CPUs
-- Support for NVIDIA GPUs
+- Support for NVIDIA RTX/GTX and AMD Radeon GPUs
+- Single-core and multi-core CPU scores
-- Support for AMD Radeon GPUs
+- Graphics scores for GPUs
-- Real-time detection on leboncoin.fr
+- Automatic detection on leboncoin.fr
+- Privacy-focused design (no tracking)

+---

+**Made with ❤️ for hardware enthusiasts** | **Star ⭐ if you find it useful!**